Skip to main content

 Where this matters in Sweden.

-Swedish authorities and Swedish-procured systems already touch occupation, surveillance, and the Israeli arms industry.
+Swedish authorities and Swedish-procured systems already enable surveillance, arms, and occupation.
 Below, three documented contracts.

 Cloud & surveillance